 Who wouldn’t have noticed the strings of sachets hung conspicuously at shop fronts – traditional or modern, big or small?
 Everything, from shampoos and creams to snacks and soft-drinks and mints, is up for “impulse buying” at the check-out counters, writes Deepak Manchanda.

 The “chhota” pack is such a successful marketing mantra that it can now even be seen to have entered other realms — such as sports programming, for example.
 (Twenty20 cricket, packaged in a small frame of 20 overs, versus the traditional 50-overs game, attracted a tidal wave of viewership, opening up massive new markets for broadcasters and advertisers.)
+Meanwhile, those companies who want to see a positive change in their marketing, can try to contact experts like Marketing agency brisbane.

 Premium brands, from colas to toothpastes, creams, sauces, washing powder and coffee are all looking to make their offerings affordable to the masses.
 These are the ultra price sensitive bands from Re 1 to Rs 5, where the competition is cut-throat and the market potential huge.